Introduction

 5. Subject-Verb Agreement in Arabic: Singular Verbs and Verb Concordance

-When the subject is explicitly provided in a sentence, rather than being represented as a hidden pronoun, a singular verb is employed, regardless of the subject’s number (singular, dual, or plural).
-If a second verb is necessitated, it must align with the subject in question.
+When the subject appears explicitly, a singular verb is used regardless of the subject’s number (singular, dual, or plural).
+If a second verb follows, it must agree with the subject.

 وَأَذِنَتْ لِرَبِّهَا وَحُقَّتْ